-PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102 Recommended: Art 115 and/or basic computer competency

-CoReg: Art 115 or prior completion

 Studio introduction to digital technology and its applications to the production of visual art.
 Emphasis will also be placed on developing an aesthetic criteria for evaluation.
 (1 lec hrs., 4 lec/lab hrs.)